algenty/grafana-flowcharting/README.md

   - [ ] Custom variables like ${_label},${_value}, ${_alias}, ${_rule}, ${_level} ...
   - [X] Variable support in link (done in 0.5.0)
   - [X] Zoom/Unzoom (done in 0.4.0)
-  - [ ] Histogram in tooltip like heapmap
   - [ ] Shared graph crosshair
   - [ ] CSV source
   - [ ] Map/search shape by value